Recipe from our contributor Cai Li

 Cai Li Blakeman

-Cai Li Blakeman works for Spoonful as the Chinese Cooking instructor.
-Cai Li was born and raised in China and has lived in Beijing, Washington DC and Singapore.
+Cai Li Blakeman Cai Li was born and raised in China and has lived in Beijing, Washington DC and Singapore.
 She received her culinary training at the Le Cordon Bleu in Kuala Lumpur, Malaysia in 2014.
 She is also a food consultant and blogger.
 She shares easy recipes and stories on homemade Chinese and Asian food on the Facebook page #sentosadough and her blog of www.lets-playdough.com.
+She has worked for Spoonful as the Chinese Culinary Instructor teaching her expertise of Xiao Long Bao, Sichuan Cuisine and Chinese La-Mian (Hand Pulled Noodles).

 Prior to pursuing her passion for cooking and culinary education, she was a PR and Communications professional and had held management positions in global firms including United Technologies Corporation (UTC), NEC, Edelman, Johnson Controls and Kimberly-Clark.